 Use the universal logo as it is provided.

-Do not substitute the fedora icon with another element.
+Do not replace the hat with another element.

 Keep all logo elements proportional to each other.